New Forest Sounds

 A carefully-curated selection of the sounds have been added to New Forest Knowledge, the website developed by the New Forest Heritage Centre and others as a gateway to information about the forest, which seeks to ensure that its unique cultural heritage is available to all.
 It provides access to New Forest information held in catalogues, databases, maps and repositories both locally and nationally.

 The site has also led to the production of several, sixty-minute programmes for New Forest Hospital Radio featuring the sounds.
+Through the site, I’ve become a presenter on One World Music Radio, hosting regular city-minute shows for the station featuring the sounds.

 I’d like to say a big thank you to everyone who is supporting this initiative and spreading the word.
 But above all, I hope you personally find New Forest Sounds enjoyable.
 Quite simply, it’s been my reason for creating it.